 Areas for collaboration are so rich that it would be impossible to list them.
 However, one area needs special attention.
-Internet memory organizations (memory organizations that focus on the preservation and delivery of internet resources, including for example Google, Yahoo!, Internet Archive, MemoryHole, etc.) cannot be ignored.
-The Google digitization initiative and the Yahoo!-backed Open Content Alliance provide a value to the public through the potential full-text searchability of documents intermingled with non-government, book-like content.
+Internet Memory Organizations (memory organizations that focus on the preservation and delivery of internet resources, including for example Google, Yahoo!, Internet Archive, MemoryHole, etc.) cannot be ignored.
+The Google digitization initiative and the Yahoo!-backed Open Content Alliance provide a value to the public through the potential full-text searchability of documents intermingles with non-government, book-like content.
 GPO can leverage, exploit, and complement such initiatives given its unique role as government publisher.
-Such a collection would be particularly useful if it focussed on incorporating as much fugitive government content as possible over time, that is, a comprehensive collection of US Federal government information.
-The creation of a collection of guaranteed authentic and official government content would provide a useful balance to the hybrid, unauthenticated and unofficial versions that will be available through other internet memory organizations.
+These initiatives would be particularly useful if they focused on incorporating as much fugitive government content as possible over time, creating a comprehensive collection of US Federal government information.